MarcinKilarski/Website-Audit/seo.md

 Search engines want to crawl all files that create your pages.
 This allows them to [discover all content](https://www.youtube.com/watch?v=U7YF3fp2-Ac&feature=youtu.be&t=15m17s), and then check whether the website uses any forbidden practices which can mislead them to obtain a higher rank position.

 Therefore, sites that block crawlers from going through JavaScript, CSS and image files may be automatically suspect, not be considered as mobile friendly or even your content may not be seen by them.
 In the result your pages will rank lower.
-Your site should be transparent and allow the search engines to crawl all files used to create your website’s pages.
+Your site should be transparent and allow the search engines to crawl all files used to create your website's pages.

 ### 3.21.
 Hypertext Transfer Protocol Secure (HTTPS)